bloominstituteoftechnology/ios-projects/Sprint 6/Module 4 - View Controller Transitions/README.md

 You'll need to provide the navigation controller with a delegate.
 You'll also need to set the animation up when the table view cell -> detail view segue is triggered.

 1. In your table view controller's `viewDidLoad()`, set the `navigationController`'s delegate to an instance of `NavigationControllerDelegate`.
 2. Implement `prepare(for segue:)`.
-Get the tapped row, and use it to give the navigation controller the source table view cell.
+Get the tapped row, and use it to give the navigation controller delegate the source table view cell.
 3. In your `NavigationControllerDelegate`'s `navigationController(_ navigationController:, animationControllerFor:, from:, to:)` method, create and configure an `Animator` object, and return it.
 The animator will need to have its source and destination imageView and label properties set. **Note: You must keep a strong reference to the animator object in your navigation controller delegate.
 Use a property to hold it instead of creating a temporary instance and referencing it solely in this method.**

 ## Part Three - Implement the Animation